[ return to Mayock homepage ] [ W&L home ] [ Romance Languages ]

 Spanish novel from Realism in the late nineteenth century, to an example of

-post-War novel, and finally to examples of the early and contemporary
+in the immediate post-War novel, and finally to examples of the early and

-post-Franco novels.
-All reading and class discussion will be in
+contemporary post-Franco novels.
+All reading and class discussion will

 presentations in class.
 Secondary readings will also be required for